 Imagine you’re a chef who’s spent a week perfecting a new recipe.
 If you don’t get it on the menu, it’s going to collect dust back in the kitchen because most of your customers aren’t going to know about it.
 It’s the same way with your website — you’ve cooked up all this amazing content, and you want search engines like Google and Bing to serve it up to potential customers in their search results pages.
-Bake it and they will come?
-Um, no.

 Unlike paid listings — advertisements that display in sponsored areas — organic search results are “free” and based on, among other things, the site’s content and how closely it matches the keywords being searched.